 This month, we’re taking a look at a project where the box is the product itself.

-Dwelling Boxes Inc. began as a spontaneous New Year’s Eve ritual when founder Jenn Vonhagen and her family decided to reflect on everything they were grateful for in 2018 and get rid of everything they weren’t.
+Dwelling Boxes Inc. began as a spontaneous New Year’s Eve ritual when founder Jenn Vonhagen and her family decided to reflect on everything they were grateful for in 2018 and eliminate everything they weren’t.
 They gathered around their firepit and shared their thanks, written on sticky notes.
 They also wrote down what they wanted to let go of, but that information wasn’t shared.
 Instead, they tossed their troubles into the fire and left them in the year behind.

 After brainstorming with her husband, Justin, Jenn realized she was on to something.
-She brought the idea to her business partner Greg Wineman and with a little research and development, Dwelling Boxes were born.
+She brought the idea to her business partner Greg Wineman, and with a little research and development, Dwelling Boxes were born.

-The set of two boxes are made to be filled with slips of paper containing thoughts, feelings, quotes, doodles, or any other personal expressions worth jotting down.
+The set of two boxes is made to be filled with slips of paper containing thoughts, feelings, quotes, doodles, or any other personal expressions worth jotting down.
 Just like the aforementioned New Year’s ritual, you write what you’re grateful for, what’s driving you nuts, or anything in between, and you drop it into a box.

 The catch is, only one of the boxes has a removable lid.
 The other has its lid glued firmly shut.
 You store up all your gratitude in one box while trapping your woes in another.
 When the time is right (New Year’s Eve or otherwise), you crack open your Positive Box for reflection and ceremoniously bid farewell to the Negative Box.
 But we’ll get back to that in a minute.
 Right now, let’s talk design.

 The Positive Box is outfitted with a positive symbol, and, you guessed it, The Negative Box has a negative symbol die-cut into the lid.
-It’s a seriously clever blend of function and feature that provides crystal-clear instruction as to which box is meant for your good vibes and which is meant for the bad.
+It’s a seriously clever blend of function and features that provides crystal-clear instruction as to which box is meant for your good vibes and which is meant for the bad.